welchworks/www/README.md

 # www
 About this repo
 ==
-Free serverless web content with GitHub Actions pushing changes to S3, hosted via CloudFlare.
+Serverless web content with GitHub Actions pushing changes to S3, hosted via CloudFlare.

 Google Fonts
 ==